HYDARAMONA/Expenses_Tracker/README.md

 This project contains a Simple UI Full Functional Expenses Tracking Flutter mobile application, that gives the user the ability to register his new expenses after navigate to the new expense page.

+## Deleting expense
+The user can delete the unwanted expenses by sliding them right or left, after deleting a snackBar will show up for 3 seconds in case the user changed his mid and wanted to restore the last deleted expense.

 ## Registration
 By filling the fields with the following info:
 1. Expense Title.